redis/redis-rb/README.md

 is able to remember the last Sentinel that was able to reply correctly and will use it for the next requests.

+*Note:* If you are using the [redis-sentinel gem](https://github.com/flyerhzm/redis-sentinel) it should be removed to avoid conflicts.

 ## Storing objects

 Redis only stores strings as values.
 If you want to store an object, you